Terairk/SimpleArithmeticParser/README.md

 ## Project Description
 This is my submission for the "**Keymap translator**" task for Jetbrains Internship.
-There's an example in MainKt and also GeneratorMain under test/kotlin if you want to use the generator.
-You may need to run GeneratorMain's main functino a few times as it could theoretically stackoverflow when using the generators as it might stackoverflow when generating a really long string.
+There's an example in MainKt and also GeneratorMainKt under test/kotlin if you want to use the generator (The generator uses Kotest's property testing methods such as Arbritrary) You may need to run GeneratorMain's main function a few times as it could theoretically stackoverflow when using the generators as it might StackOverflow when generating a really long string.

 # Tools used
 - **Kotest**: Popular testing framework for Kotlin that supports property testing and DSL's for writing tests.